macfergusson/macfergusson.github.io/_posts/2024-02-15-Efficient-Querying-Best-Practice-Tips.md

 **Avoid Functions on Indexed Columns:** Refrain from using functions in the WHERE clause or in JOIN conditions as this prevents the use of the index.

 **Batch Operations:** Use batching for large-scale inserts and updates to reduce server load.
-Relational databases are designed for set based operations on data.
+Relational databases are designed for set based operations on data, and t-SQL allows us to insert multiple rows at a time.

 **Minimize Cursor Use:** Avoid cursors for better performance, opting for set-based operations where possible.